Collingwood’s municipal debt and 2014 budget

 Loading

 It goes by almost unrecognized, but for some, it is a special day that reflects the way we should all behave, to everyone, every day.
 It’s called Random Acts of Kindness Day, and it will be celebrated in Collingwood, on Friday, November 1.
 Council has contributed by making downtown parking free all day, as we have the previous two years.
 You’re welcome.
 I wish we could do more.
 I hope the community participates enthusiastically.
 Even small gestures can mean a lot.
-It’s an odd day, … click below for more ↓
+It’s an odd day, that, while celebrated in many countries, isn’t always observed on the same day everywhere or … click below for more ↓

 How to Break Your Election Promises